Network Development Roadmap

 Through our pathfinding projects we're working with TOs, DNOs and service providers to establish methods to identify the most cost effective approach to addressing these issues.

 Following consideration of the responses received to the RFI for the Mersey region we confirm we will be running a tender for long term reactive requirements.
 We expect this to be in the Autumn with further details on the timings being communicated over the summer.
-We still intend to release an RFI for the Pennine region.
-We intend to feed stakeholder feedback from the Mersey RFI for this and will confirm the expected timescales for this project over the summer.
+Stakeholder feedback from the Mersey RFI will also feed in to our RFI for the Pennine region, which we intend to publish in Q4 2019/20.